 It has a solid plastic frame and a high-density rubber coat.
 The one on the left is a pilates foam roller, great for a class but not for myofascial release.

-- Frequent manipulation of the soft tissue results in temporary muscle stimulation, leading to delayed onset muscle soreness (DOMS), similar to the post-massage soreness and malaise (PMSM).
+- Frequent manipulation of the soft tissue results in temporary muscle stimulation, leading to delayed onset muscle soreness (DOMS), similar to post-massage soreness and malaise (PMSM).

-After a couple of weeks when the muscles relax and the body increases the pain tolerance, the discomfort goes away.
+- After a couple of weeks when the muscles relax and the body increases the pain tolerance, the discomfort goes away.